Meet the team

 Esme also conducts her own artistic projects and is part of KWAM Collective, a group of independent artists from the fields of dance theatre, live performance, digital art and therapeutic bodily practices.

-Click here to learn more about Destiny
+Click here to learn more about Nikki

 Stephen Quildan

-Dance Instructor:
+Dance Instructor: Ballet

 Click here to learn more about Stephen